|

 almost history -- if they could pull the

-rest of the movie off...
+rest of the movie off as we catch up with

-the six-week voyage gets underway, it
+their six-week voyage gets underway.

-romance to slowly blossom between Ann and
+slowly blossoms between Ann and

-is very coy about their destination but
+is still very coy about their eventual destination but

-drops all kinds of hints, the most obvious
+drops all kinds of hints; the most obvious

 being Ann dressing